cbm4scale/CBM-IPDPS25/README.md

 - `cbm/cbm4{mm,ad,dad}.py` via `benchmark/benchmark_matmul.py`.

 This validation is performed by comparing the resulting matrices (element-wise) between the classes mentioned above and `cbm/mkl4{mm,ad,dad}.py`.
+Again, the alpha values used are the ones set in `benchmark/utilities.py`.

 #### How to Run:
 1. Open the `scripts/validate.sh` and modify the following variables: